On J-holomorphic curves in almost complex manifolds with asymptotically cylindrical ends

 \section{Introduction}

 Introduced by Gromov in 1985, $J$-holomorphic curves have been studied intensively in closed symplectic manifolds.
-In 1993 Hofer studied the behaviors of $J-$holomorphic curves in symplectization of contact manifolds, which is noncompact.
+In 1993 Hofer studied the behaviors of $J$-holomorphic curves in symplectizations of contact manifolds, which are noncompact.
 Shortly after that, Eliashberg, Givental and Hofer invented the Symplectic Field Theory, which greatly helps us understand symplectic manifolds and contact manifolds.
-In most of previous literature, the only noncompact almost complex manifolds studied are the ones with cylindrical ends, which roughly means that the almost complex structure $J$ is translationally invariant near the ends.
+In most of previous literature, the almost complex structure $J$ allowed is cylindrical near the ends of the noncompact symplectic manifolds.
+Here cylindrical means that $J$ is independent of the radial direction.
 In \cite{compactness} the notion of asymptotically cylindrical almost complex structure was introduced, which is a natural generalization of cylindrical almost complex structure.
 However, there is no corresponding result proven for asymptotically cylindrical almost complex structure.
-Intuitively, we should have similar results as in the cylindrical case.
-However, the original proofs rely heavily on the cylindrical nature of the almost complex structure, which prevents us from applying them directly to the asymptotically cylindrical case.
-In this paper, we give the modified definition of asymptotically cylindrical almost complex structure, and prove some parallel analytical results as in cylindrical case.
-Based on these results we can compactify the moduli space of $J-$holomorphic curves in almost complex manifolds with asymptotically cylindrical ends using the idea of holomorphic buildings introduced by \cite{compactness}.
+Intuitively, we expect similar results as in the cylindrical case.
+However, the original proofs rely heavily on the cylindrical nature of the almost complex structure, which prevents us from a direct generalization to the asymptotically cylindrical case.
+In this paper, we give a modified definition of asymptotically cylindrical almost complex structure which includes an exponential decay condition that is satisfied in all interesting examples, and prove some parallel analytical results as in the cylindrical case.
+Based on these results we can compactify the moduli space of $J$-holomorphic curves in almost complex manifolds with asymptotically cylindrical ends by adding holomorphic buildings introduced by \cite{compactness}.

-One of the advantages of this generalization lies in applications.
-In many cases the original almost complex structure is asymptotically cylindrical, so if we insist on getting a cylindrical almost complex structure we have to perturb the original one in a special way, which may turn a generic almost complex structure into a non-generic one.
-However, using the results of this paper, we can work directly in the asymptotically cylindrical context.
-We also take this chance to fill in the gaps between different literatures.
+This generalization is needed for application purposes.
+In many cases the natural almost complex structure is only asymptotically cylindrical (see Example \ref{exm: R(2n+2)} and Example \ref{exm:sub kahler}).
+For instance, we can use the generalized results to prove the Gromov's Monotonicity theorem with multiplicity (See \cite{Bao}).
+We also take this chance to fill in some gaps in the literature.